Adel010/Facebook-Pixel-Prestashop-Free-Module/Readme.md

 # Facebook Pixel Installer

 A free open source PrestaShop module that allows you to easly install Facebook Pixel in PrestaShop.
+Facebook events handled :
+- ViewContent (for products view, it sends to facebook all the required informations about the product being viewed by the client).
+- addToCart (it sends to facebook all the required informations about the product added to the cart by the client)
+- Purchase (fired when the client arrives to order-confirmation page, and it sends to facebook the total amout of the order)
+- Contact (fired in the contact page, no informations to send to facebook)
+- Search (when a client search for somthing in your shop it sends to facebook the text being searched)

 ## Download